rababhamdyy-SmartFinancialManagement/finyx_ai/README.md

 📝 Notes
 LoRA updates only 1–10% of model weights, making it ideal for personal machines.
 Can be exported directly to Ollama or used with LangChain for integration.
+Both the .py and .ipynb files are the same.

 👨‍💻 Author